IABTechLab/uid2docs/docs/overviews/overview-publishers.md

 1. Test:

-    - Work with SSPs to properly pass UID2s in bid requests.
+    - Confirm that UID2 tokens are being generated and passed correctly within the bid request.
-    - Confirm that UID2s are being generated and passed correctly in requests.
+    - Troubleshoot as needed, and work with SSPs to properly pass UID2 tokens in bid requests.
 1. Go live.

 ## Implementation Resources